 Samsung has been playing with the idea of foldable smartphones for nearly a decade.
 It was eight years ago when they first showcased a flexible display, but it is now finally ready to turn concept into reality.
-Rumors about the Galaxy X keep circulating after the emergence of a support page for the device, but Samsung have stated that we won't be seeing the device until 2019.
+The latest leaks tease us with some exciting news...the release date of the flexible wonder.

 Galaxy X launch at CES to save the MWC for Galaxy S10

 It's not the first rumor about the possible release date of Samsung Galaxy X, the incoming Korean folding smartphone.
 This time it is the Chinese leaker IceUniverse on Weibo that indicates a possible time window for the arrival of the Galaxy X.

 According to the source, we should be able to admire the device during CES 2019 in Las Vegas, then again in January of next year, while the MWC in Barcelona (or a simultaneous dedicated Unpacked event) will be reserved for the mainstream Galaxy S10.
 These statements would confirm, if verified, all the rumors that have spread recently.

 Are you looking forward to the Galaxy X?
 What do you expect from it?
 Let us know in the comments!

 - When will the Samsung Galaxy X be released?

 - What will the device look like?

 - What other special features could it have?